Engaging individuals and groups from the community to participate in policy design and development through:

 Online Engagement Advice – Department of Internal Affairs guide to online engagement.

-Regulation – Impact Analysis – The Treasury's guide to Cabinet's requirements for regulatory proposals, including requirements and guidance on consultation.
+Impact Analysis Requirements for Regulatory Proposals – The Treasury's guide to Cabinet's requirements for regulatory proposals, including requirements and guidance on consultation.

 Ready Reference Engagement Guide – Office for the Community & Voluntary Sector – Supporting government agencies to engage effectively with citizens and communities.